anderfernandes/astral/README.md

 Enter the payment, double check to make sure everything is to the customer liking and click `Save`.
 Only then the membership will be granted.
 It will be available to the customer right away.

+### Updating

+This section refers to adding or changing who the secondaries are.
+For extending/adding time/renewing a membership, see [renewing](#reneweing).

+Astral gives you the option to change or add secondaries of any unexpired memberships.
+We suggest you coming up with written an explicit policies for memberships in your organization that either allow or prohibit this.
+In case you do want to allow that, it can be done in admin.

+Find a membership and click `edit`. **Secondaries may be changed but primaries cannot**.

+Remember that adding paid secondaries always requires a payment.
+Changes will not extend the period of the membership, only [renewing](#reneweing) would do that.

 ### Reneweing

 Membership renewals are subject to the following rules:

 - Primaries cannot be changed
 - Only an expired primary can be added as a secondary on another membership

 Go to `Memberships`, find the membership, click on it to go to details and click `Renew`.
+The rest of the process is very similar to [creating](#creating).